 - “What if I am just not that good of a writer?“

 Have any of the above statements crossed your mind?
-This is what I hear all the time.
-From blog owners that know that want to have a blog or know they should be blogging but are too intimidated to put themselves out there.
+Unfortunately, this is what I hear all the time.
+Blog owners who know they want to have a blog or know they should be blogging but are too intimidated to put themselves out there.

 I know exactly how you feel.
-It can be scary because to be a good writer, to engage your audience, you are going to have to leave a little bit of yourself on the page.
+It can be scary because to be a good writer; you will have to leave a little bit of yourself on the page to engage your audience.

 Start writing, no matter what.
 The water does not flow until the faucet is turned on.Louis L'Amour